EDUCBA

 7: Ignore hidden rows and error values

-ref1, ref2, ref[3]: It is the first numeric argument for the function when using the REFERENCE syntax. it is values or numeric value on which we want to perform the computation, Here minimum of two arguments are required, the rest arguments are optional; for the second reference, Numeric arguments should be between 2 to 253 for which you want the aggregate value
+ref1, ref2, ref[3]: It is the first numeric argument for the function when using the REFERENCE syntax.
+It is values or numeric values on which we want to perform the computation.
+You must provide at least two arguments, and you can include additional arguments if needed; or the second reference, Numeric arguments should be between 2 to 253 for which you want the aggregate value

-Array: An array or refers to a range of cells when using the ARRAY syntax
+Array: An array refers to a range of cells when using the ARRAY syntax

 [k]: The last 6 functions (under 1 to 19 function list): k value as a fourth argument

-It is an optional argument; it is used if we need to find out LARGE, SMALL, PERCENTILE.INC, QUARTILE.INC, PERCENTILE.EXC, or QUARTILE.EXC when using the ARRAY syntax
+It is an optional argument used if we need to find out LARGE, SMALL, PERCENTILE.INC, QUARTILE.INC, PERCENTILE.EXC, or QUARTILE.EXC when using the ARRAY syntax

 How to Use the AGGREGATE Function in Excel?